adamzvolanek/DevRackDocs/devrack/docker stacks/arrs/radarr.md

 ## Setup

 Follow these steps if a config file is not provided.
+If various settings do not appear, be sure to select the "Show Advanced" cog wheel at the top.

+### Settings --> Media Management

+Under the Folders section,

+- [X] Create empty movie folders.
+- [X] Delete Empty Folders.

 ### Settings --> Custom Formats